nndeploy/nndeploy/README.md

 nndeploy-app --port 8000
 ```

-Access `http://localhost:8000` in your browser to get started
+Access `http://localhost:8000` in your browser to get started.
+For more details, refer to the documentation.

+> Note: Windows requires Python 3.12, Mac requires Python 3.13, Linux requires developer mode

 ### Docs
 - [How to Build](docs/zh_cn/quick_start/build.md)